December 17, 2019

 A robust financial growth plan should be both strategic and operational: tied into the organization’s long-term goals, but granular enough to make sure everything makes sense and is achievable.
 Such breakdowns typically include not only yearly numbers, but monthly or quarterly milestones as well.

 Have you buttoned up your IT security?

 In many cases, the IT function reports to the CFO, and we are hearing from our conversations with boards that they are becoming more and more concerned about IT security issues.
 There are excellent reasons for these concerns: breaches such as ransomware and phishing attacks are no longer a matter of “if”, but “when.”
 Cyberattacks can bring operations to a halt, expose private customer data and create public relations nightmares.
-But if part of your plan for 2018 is moving some or all of your critical data and applications to the cloud, don’t let concern about the risks halt your momentum.
+But if part of your plan the year is moving some or all of your critical data and applications to the cloud, don’t let concern about the risks halt your momentum.
 Instead, make it a priority to understand your data security exposure and do your due diligence when selecting a cloud service provider.
 And if you already have a significant presence in the cloud, make it a priority this year to review and update your risk management strategy so that you can move with confidence along your path to digital transformation.

 Have you identified changes or upgrades you need to make?

 Speaking of digital transformation, the beginning of the year is also an excellent time to take a strategic look at your company’s approach to digital technology.
 Do you need new systems in place to enhance your customer experience or meet changing expectations?
 What about your productivity and ability to compete?
 Are there any systems that are nearing end-of-life or creating integration issues?
 If the answer to any of these questions is yes, it may be time to thinking about upgrading your ERP system or CRM software.